akersgreen/Movie-Rental-Analysis/README.md

 # Movie-Rental-Analysis
-SQL program to analyze the sales of a movie rental company
+Data analysis of a movie rental company using SQL (Sakila DB)